 California is home to some of the most respected colleges and universities in the country.
 In the Sacramento area, students have opportunities to enroll at institutions like California State University (CSU), the UC Davis School of Medicine, and the McGeorge School of Law at the University of the Pacific.
 Unfortunately, while there’s no arguing that students can receive a world-class education in California, there’s also no arguing that college can be expensive – sometimes, expensive enough to drive young people and their families into debt.
 However, under the right set of circumstances, Chapter 7 bankruptcy can relieve student debt by eliminating college loans.
-Continue reading to learn more from our Sacramento bankruptcy lawyers about eliminating student loans with Chapter 7 bankruptcy in California.

 Student Debt Statistics: California vs. National Average

-It’s obvious that student debt poses a major financial problem for tens of millions of people, including many who attended college here in California.
+It is obvious that student debt poses a major financial problem for tens of millions of people, including many who attended college here in California.
 The question is, what can graduates and their families actually do about it?
 It’s one thing to call your representative – but what if you need financial relief now?